Mauxilium/MauxTestsK8s/README.md

 ##System test
-In order to test the system it is simple required to:
+In order to test the system you can use one of the following:

-1) execute a Post call to: <b>localhost:80/v1/sample</b>
+* Execute a Post call to: <b>localhost:80/v1/sample</b>
-2) with a simple json body like: <b>{ "samplePath": ["Mauxilium test"] }</b>
+with a simple json body like: <b>{ "sampleValue": "Mauxilium test" }</b>

-But, into the the Tests directory you will find:
-1) A JMeter script (.jmx) used to test the system.
-It provides the possibility to run multiple calls from multiple threads.
-2) A Postman script (.json) used to test the system by a simple single call.
+* Use the Postman script (.json) stored into Tests directory to perform a simple single post.
+* Use the JMeter script (.jmx) stored into Tests directory.
+To perform a group of calls by the way of treads and cicles.

 ##Other info
-You will find a more complete description of this project into the "<i>Programming</i>" section of my personal site: www.mauxilium.it
+You will find a more complete description of this project and the related results into the "<i>Programming</i>" section of my personal site: www.mauxilium.it